 Emergency Social Services

-Emergency Social Services (ESS) is a municipal emergency response program that provides for the various short-term needs of evacuees and response workers in a disaster or emergency situation.
-These short term services (up to 72 hours) are generally required to preserve the emotional and physical well-being of evacuees and response workers affected by an emergency or disaster and are typically provided in a reception centre.
+Emergency Social Services (ESS) is a provincial emergency response program that provides for the various short-term needs of evacuees and response workers in a disaster or emergency situation.
+These short-term services (up to 72 hours) are generally required to preserve the emotional and physical well-being of evacuees and response workers affected by an emergency or disaster and are typically provided in a reception centre (reception site).

 The ESS Program plays an important role in emergency management in BC by:

 - Helping people to remain independent and self-sufficient